Learning from Neighbors with PHIBP: Predicting Infectious Disease Dynamics in Data-Sparse Environments: The PHIBP model

 \subsection{Predicting the unseen and alpha/beta diversities}

 We now recount some of the novel developments in~\cite{hibp25} that will figure prominently in our analysis.
-We will use this compound Poisson form, together with the posterior local rates $\tilde\sigma_{j,l}(H_l)$, to define and compute our Bayesian alpha- and beta-diversity measures and disease prediction functionals.
-Specifically the representation in~\eqref{eq:joint-law} indicates there is a decomposition of the pairs of rates and species labels $(\lambda_{l},Y_{l})_{l\ge 1}$ in terms of unobserved species and corresponding rates $(\lambda'_{l},Y'_{l})_{l\ge 1}$ and the $\varphi$ observed species $\tilde{Y}_{\ell}$ and corresponding rates $H_{\ell}$ for $\ell\in[\varphi].$ The localized posterior rates $\tilde\sigma_{j,l}(H_l)$ allow us to construct novel Bayesian analogues of classical $\alpha$- and $\beta$-diversity metrics that account for uncertainty and unobserved species.
+The representation in~\eqref{eq:joint-law} decomposes the pairs of rates and species labels $(\lambda_{l},Y_{l})_{l\ge 1}$ into two components: unobserved species with rates $(\lambda'_{l},Y'_{l})_{l\ge 1}$ and the $\varphi$ observed species $\tilde{Y}_{\ell}$ with posterior mean rates $H_{\ell}$ for $\ell\in[\varphi]$.
+We use this compound Poisson representation, together with the posterior local rates $\sigma_{j,\ell}(H_\ell)$, to define and compute Bayesian alpha- and beta-diversity measures and disease prediction functionals.

-Within this framework, among other possibilities, we define alpha-diversity (within-group diversity) via the Shannon entropy, which is the random variable:
+Within this framework, we define alpha-diversity (within-group diversity) via the Shannon entropy:

-For beta-diversity (between-group diversity), we define a dissimilarity based on the Bray-Curtis index, which is the random variable:
+For beta-diversity (between-group diversity), we define a dissimilarity based on the Bray-Curtis index:

+Our constructs, while new, are in the form of more classical measures of diversity as detailed in~\cite{RICOTTA2021, willis2022estimating}.
+In ecological and epidemiological settings, \emph{alpha-diversity} measures the within-region richness and evenness of types—in our case, how many diseases circulate in a county and how evenly their burdens are distributed—while \emph{beta-diversity} quantifies between-region dissimilarity, capturing how disease profiles differ across counties or how transmission patterns diverge geographically.